robinohs/totp-kt/README.md

     return generator
 }
 ```
-You can then access the instance in the constructor of every class marked with @Component (@Service, ...).
+This bean can then be injected in the constructor of any class marked with @Component (@Service, ...).
 ```kotlin
 @Component
 class CustomComponent(